loveshadow23/youtubeplaylistdownloader/README.md

 sudo apt install ffmpeg python3 pip

 python3 -m pip install pytube
-pip install yt-dlp
+pip3 install yt-dlp

 ```

 ## How it works:

+First select if you want to download a playlist or multiple single yt videos.

-Enter as many playlist URLs as you'd like.
+Enter as many playlist/videos URLs as you'd like.
 Type 'done' when you're finished.
-The program will then download all the playlists entered.
+The program will then download all the playlists/videos entered.